-- Replace this with an unique ID for your docker that Krita uses to keep track of it.
+Replace this with a unique ID for your docker that Krita uses to keep track of it.

-- Replace this with class name of the docker your wanna add.
+Replace this with the class name of the docker you want to add.

-Krita standardly uses pyQT, but their documentation is pretty bad, mostly because the regular QT documentation is really good, and you’ll often find that the pyQT documentation of a class, say, QWidget is like a weird copy of the regular QT documentation for that class.
+By default, Krita uses PyQt, but its documentation is pretty bad, mostly because the regular Qt documentation is really good, and you’ll often find that the PyQt documentation of a class, say, QWidget is like a weird copy of the regular Qt documentation for that class.

 mainWidget = QWidget(self) self.setWidget(mainWidget)